Molson Coors: History

-2020 rebranding and restructuring
+In September 2015, Anheuser-Busch Inbev announced a merger with SABMiller.
+To gain regulatory approval, the U.S. Department of Justice required the company to sell its stake in MillerCoors, including Miller Brewing Company; the stake was acquired by Molson Coors in October 2016.
+The deal made Molson Coors the largest brewer in North America.
+In January 2018, the company acquired Aspall Cider.

-On October 30, 2019, the company announced it would change its name to Molson Coors Beverage Company as a part of a restructuring to take place in 2020.
+In October 2019, the company announced it would change its name to Molson Coors Beverage Company as a part of a restructuring to take place in 2020.
 The name change would reflect the company's growing focus on beverages outside of the traditional beer and brewing offerings.
-Additionally, the company would retire the MillerCoors corporate brand name and reorganize its global business units into Molson Coors North America, headquartered in Toronto, and Molson Coors Europe, headquartered in Prague.
+The company also retired the MillerCoors corporate brand name and reorganized its global business units into Molson Coors North America, with administrative headquarters in Chicago, and Molson Coors Europe, with administrative headquarters in Prague.

-2020 Milwaukee campus shooting

-On February 26, 2020, six people, including the shooter, were killed at a shooting near the company's Milwaukee brewing campus.
-The Milwaukee complex serves as a site for some of Molson Coors' corporate offices and brewing facilities and was in the "Miller Valley" area, which served as the headquarters for the Miller Brewing Company before it was acquired by Molson Coors.
+On February 26, 2020, in the Milwaukee brewery shooting, six people, including the shooter, were killed at a shooting near the company's Milwaukee brewing campus, a site for some of the company's corporate offices and brewing facilities and previously the headquarters for the Miller Brewing Company before it was acquired by Molson Coors.

-Joint venture with Yuengling

-On September 15, 2020, Molson Coors and D. G. Yuengling & Son announced a joint venture to oversee the expansion of Yuengling beer into states beyond its existing footprint.
-Under the terms of the deal, Yuengling beers will be brewed and packaged in select Molson Coors’ breweries under Yuengling brewers’ supervision, and distributed into new markets.
+In September 2020, Molson Coors and D. G. Yuengling & Son announced a joint venture to brew and package Yuengling beers in select Molson Coors’ breweries under Yuengling brewers’ supervision, and distribute them into new markets.

-Coors Spirits Co

-In 2023, Molson Coors established Coors Spirits Co., offering Five Trail Blended American Whiskey in 2021, among others.

-Operations

-The company brews, markets and sells the Molson Coors portfolio of brands.
-Molson Coors operates breweries across the world, including the Molson Brewery in Longueuil, Quebec, Blue Moon Brewing Company in Denver, Colorado, Borsodi Brewery in Bőcs, Hungary, Coors Brewery in Golden, Colorado, Creemore Springs Brewery in Creemore, Ontario, Fraser Valley Brewery in Chilliwack, British Columbia, Leinenkugel Brewery in Chippewa Falls, Wisconsin, Miller Brewery in Milwaukee, Wisconsin, Pardubice Brewery in Pardubice, Czech Republic, Staropramen Brewery in Prague, Czech Republic, and Coors Brewers in Burton upon Trent, England.

-Corporate structure

-Molson Coors operates through its business units Molson Coors North America and Molson Coors Europe.

-Management team

-As of May 2022, the management consisted of the following: